 A standard activity at festivals now is to offer sessions where filmmakers and screenwriters can pitch industry executives, development people and financiers.
 The grandfather of these events is at The Rotterdam Film Festival which started the offering to filmmakers.
-Script now offers Screenwriters World Conference where a room-full of executives here five-minute pitches all day.
+One of the most popular L.A. pitchfests is Scriptfest, where a room-full of executives here five-minute pitches all day.
 With all these inroads to industry players, writers and filmmakers should know how to best take advantage of these opportunities.

 Pitching is often equated with the image of a filmmaker having drinks by a pool with an Armaniclad executive in Hollywood.
 The most notable scene that comes to mind is Richard E. Grant’s “Chinese jack o’ lantern” pitch to Tim Robbins in The Player.

 This upscale sort of leisurely pitching is usually done by well-writers pitching a studio on a script that has probably not been written yet, and the writers are hoping to get paid to write it.
 The executive will most likely have no other scheduled pitches for that day, and the meeting will take place in a comfortable office on the buyer’s home turf for at least 30 minutes (maybe even an hour has been blocked out).
 Hopefully, the listener will have asked his assistant to hold calls.
 The exec might even turn down the sound on his IM and leave his BlackBerry® on his desk.